OliverSchlueter/JavaMM/README.md

 - Save the file as .jpp
 - Run the jar with needed options in console
 - (Hopefully) the program runs

+## Bugs
+If you found bugs / unexpected features then please let me know or fix them by yourself (I like github).